-In many ways, as you approach graduation, everything starts out the same in choosing a college.
+In many ways, as you approach high school graduation, everything starts out the same in choosing a college.
 For instance, it’s important to search until you find the school that is right for you.
+Consider a campus visit or even a campus tour.
 Check the courses they offer, especially for courses you’ll enjoy.
 Look for classes that can just as easily be taken online.

 College entrance exams could be vitally important for the homeschooler.
 Even though there’s no necessary prep, these test scores will really stand out to your school of choice.
 The better that score is, the better your opportunity for success will be.
 On the other hand, colleges also know that some people simply do not do as well on tests as others do.
 That’s why they also pay as much attention to other aspects of your application.

-The admission process can vary greatly.
-Make sure you’re ready to submit transcripts, recommendation letters, proof of community service and special achievements, and any necessary essay.
+The admissions process can vary greatly.
+Some application fees may apply.
+Also, be sure to also check when the application deadline is.
+Make sure you’re ready to submit official transcripts, recommendation letters, proof of community service and special achievements, and any necessary essay.
 The essay portion can really give you the opportunity to let your best traits shine through.
 If you find the application process particularly stressful, you might want to work with the admissions counselor from the school to which you are applying.

 Many Colleges Are Warming To Homeschooled Students